Search blog

 III.
 English communication resources for working professionals

-Apart from the useful English business conversation samples above, you also need to enhance your knowledge of the following business English resources:
+Apart from the useful Business english vocabulary list and conversation samples above, you also need to enhance your knowledge of the following business English resources:

 1. Business Goals Professional English